 I've always seen the campaign portion of the series, and most simulation titles as an appetizer to the main dish; sandbox mode.
 Tropico 6 features robust options whether you are playing offline or online multiplayer with up to four players.
 Instead of some of the asine political requests, that must be completed; such as having multiple taverns or a crazy amount of exports, the requests generally look to improve your island nation.
 During the campaign missions, you are always given a partially prebuilt country, but in the sandbox mode, you genuinely start from scratch (something I still want to do).
 The map can be preselected from over 20 existing presets, or you can generate and share your archipelago using a wide arrange of options, such as setting the climate, amount of islands, total land mass, and size.
 There are a handful of different victory conditions, all of which are quite standard for a strategy game.

 Tropico 6's evolution and depth take the series into new heights, or in this case, new islands, stretching your nation across multiple islands with the inclusion of advanced traverse options.
 Throughout lengthy sessions, the game's soundtrack may see a bit repetitive, but it is so easy to catch yourself humming along even after you've exited the game.
-I've already put dozens of hours into the sandbox mode thanks to the randomization options and can see myself putting many, many more in the future, especially with the planned upcoming downloadable content /expansions that will surely alleviate the experience evener further.Note: Tropico 6 was reviewed based on a digital PC copy of the game, provided by the publisher.
+I've already put dozens of hours into the sandbox mode thanks to the randomization options and can see myself putting many, many more in the future, especially with the planned upcoming downloadable content /expansions that will surely alleviate the experience evener further.Note: Tropico 6 was reviewed on PC.
+A digital copy of the game provided by the publisher.